At the big five banks in Canada, you will find that most of them advise their clients to invest in mutual fund products.

-Many investors wonder whether the high fees are tax-deductible during tax season.
 Some investment fees in Canada are tax-deductible, while others are not.
 There are different types of investment management fees that you end up paying for owning mutual funds and using financial advisors’ services.

 Any brokerage and investment fees that you pay in a non-registered account are tax-deductible.
 These are some of the most overlooked tax deductions in Canada.

 These charges can include management fees, fees for specific investment advice, and even the fee you might pay a professional to complete your tax returns for you.